grainnewrigley/grainnewrigley/README.md

-# Hi, I'm Grainne Wrigley!
+# Hi, I'm Gráinne Wrigley!

 I'm a data analyst and scientific communicator skilled in transforming complex datasets into actionable insights.
 I currently work for a national research programme based at the University of Manchester where I manage and analyse data, run HPC workshops and conferences, and talk to our community.